 Last reviewed on by

-On July 30th, the HANDS (Herpes Activists Networking to Dismantle Stigma) Steering Committee noticed that Wildflower Sex (WF), collaborated with My Boyfriend Has Herpes (MBHH) to make social media visuals and a blog post titled, “Sex with Herpes.”
+On July 30th, the HANDS (Herpes Activists Networking to Dismantle Stigma) Leadership Team noticed that Wildflower Sex (WF), collaborated with My Boyfriend Has Herpes (MBHH) to make social media visuals and a blog post titled, “Sex with Herpes.”
 As we read through the blog post and continued to follow the Instagram comments, we quickly realized there were significant stigmatizing errors and gaping medical inaccuracies throughout.
 We believed this presented an opportunity to offer our suggestions, guidance, and expertise.
 While HANDS does not have the resources to draw attention to inaccuracies everywhere they exist online, due to the giant reach of both accounts, we hoped to reduce harm while shedding light on HANDS as a trusted resource.

 Our Message to MBHH and WF: